RaymondChu-UCLA/starter-academic1/content/home/notes.md

   view: 2
 ---

-I am honored to have received the [Horn-Moez Prize](https://ww3.math.ucla.edu/departmental-awards/) for my qualification exam results.
+**Disclaimer**:
+While studying for my qualification exams, I found it very helpful to type out my solutions to old exams.
+Almost surely, there will be some errors and typos in my solutions.
 I hope these resources help future students with their preparation for their exams.

+The Honors Real Analysis Lecture Notes are from Professor Visan's Math 131AH and 131BH class from Fall 2017 and Winter 2018.
+I would like to thank my friend Damien Lefebvre for typing up the lecture notes.

 **Analysis Qualifying Exam:** Analysis Qualifying Exam Solutions (Spring 2010 - Fall 2020) [pdf](https://www.math.ucla.edu/~rchu/Analysis.pdf)